nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `add-pts INDEX l/LOCATION pr/PRICE_RANGE h/HOUSE_TYPE a/ADDRESS`

 * Adds a new property that the seller at `INDEX` is hoping to sell.
 The index refers to the index number shown in the displayed seller list.
-The index **must be a positive whole number** 1, 2, 3, …​
+The index **must be a positive integer** 1, 2, 3, …​ within the size of the displayed seller list.
 * The order of the inputs can be in any order.
 * The `PRICE_RANGE` must be a valid **non-negative integer** with `lower` being less than or equal to `upper`.
 * The `PRICE_RANGE` can include `0` since the seller might be generous and give their house away for free.